model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 }
 ```

-We ran Kani to check if the new version is equivalent to the original implementation with the same harness function.
+We reran Kani to check if the new version is equivalent to the original implementation with the same harness function.
 This time, there was only one failed check.

 ```